yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 Home page:
-* The home page should have your logo -- we'll look for an `img` tag with the `id` 'logo'.
+* The home page should have your logo -- we'll look for an `img` tag with the `id` "logo".
-* The home page should also have a link to the new event page with the `id` 'new'.
+* The home page should also have a link to the new event page at `/events/new` and that link should have `id` "new".
 * Finally, the home page should have a list of events (a `ul` list, to be specific).
-  Each event's `li` should have:
+  Each event"s `li` should have:
-    * The `class` 'event' and the `id` 'event-x', where x is the event's id number.
+    * The `class` "event" and the `id` "event-x", where x is the event's id number.
-    * A link (an `a` element) with the `id` 'title' that links to the event's detail page
+    * A link (an `a` element) with the `id` "title" that links to the event's detail page
     * A `time` tag with the event's date and time

 About page:
-* The about page should have all team members' names in a `span` with the `id` 'class-nickname-name', where class-nickname is, well, your class nickname (check your profile on the course website if you're confused).
+* The about page should have all team members' names in a `span` with the `id` "class-nickname-name", where class-nickname is, well, your class nickname (check your profile on the course website if you're confused).
 Don't forget the dashes.
-* Additionally, we'll look for a picture of each team member with the `id` 'class-nickname-headshot'.
+* Additionally, we'll look for a picture of each team member with the `id` "class-nickname-headshot".
 (Note that this picture doesn't need to actually be of the member -- we're not using computer vision to make sure you have decent headshots or anything -- but you do need an image for each member.)